Secondary Source Disclaimer

 Where does your election data come from?

-All official results come directly from the IEBC official forms portal (forms.iebc.or.ke), IEBC tallying sheets, and official announcements.
-We do not publish unverified figures.
-For historical elections, we additionally cross-reference against Kenya Gazette notices and the ECK's published results.
+All official results come from the IEBC official forms portal, tallying sheets, and official announcements.
+For historical elections, we cross-reference against Kenya Gazette notices and published records.

 Can KenyaTally announce election results?

-No. KenyaTally is a secondary source and is not authorized to announce, declare, or certify any election results.
+No. KenyaTally is a secondary source.
 We display only what the IEBC has officially published.
-Any predictions we show are clearly labeled as such and are not official results.
+Predictions are clearly labeled as such.

 Can I use your data for research or journalism?